 These picturesque alleys lead to the centre of the square where the magistrates of the village used to sit in council.

 Mergozzo is a small open-air museum, you can find religious buildings dating back to the Romanesque period, or even materials dating back to prehistory and the Bronze Age, all perfectly preserved in the city’s museum.
 In addition, the granites here are so famous as they were used for the construction of the Milan Duomo and the Basilica of Saint Paul outside the walls in Rome.

 The medieval paths (still perfectly preserved), lead to the village of Montorfano, on top of the small hill, (home of one of the best preserved Romanesque churches), where you can admire the stunning panorama of the lake of Mergozzo or the Borromeo Gulf and the entire natural reserve Fondotoce.

 If we talk about Mergozzo, we must mention the “Fugascina“, a typical sweet and symbol of the culinary tradition.
-“At the old pastry baker – La Fugascina” you can taste this unique and greedy cake, as well as being able to taste the typical dishes of the area.
+“Al Vecchio – La Fugascina” you can taste this unique and greedy cake, as well as being able to taste the typical dishes of the area.

 On the 4th of July, on the occasion of the feast of St. Elizabeth, families go to the oven to cook the homemade Fugascina.
 To be able to do so, each family is asked to donate an offer, which is then given to the Church of St. Elizabeth.

 Also born here in Mergozzo, it’s the “Piccolo Lago”, a two Michelin-star restaurant by the chef Marco Sacco.
 With its stilt-like structure, it will seem to dine suspended on the lake, with the mountains all around.